AI-Driven Incident Routing: Getting Tickets to the Right Team Faster

 End-of-lesson check

-What is the core idea behind "AI-Driven Incident Routing: Getting Tickets to the Right Team Faster"?
+What is the main idea of "AI-Driven Incident Routing: Getting Tickets to the Right Team Faster"?

-Which term best describes a foundational idea in "AI-Driven Incident Routing: Getting Tickets to the Right Team Faster"?
+Which concept is most central to "AI-Driven Incident Routing: Getting Tickets to the Right Team Faster"?

 MTTR